3 Areas To Consider Before You Pay Camp Tuition

 As a high school student-athlete, you have likely received many college sports camp invites.
 Many market these camps as a way for prospects to “be seen” and evaluated by college coaches to get an athletic scholarship, while other camps focus on being instructed in skill development and focus on team tactics from high level coaches.
 What do you do when you have a limited budget and simply cannot attend all of them?
 When you have tons of camp brochures in your mailbox, how do you decide which college camp to attend to be offered that elusive desired athletic scholarship?

-Being the author of the upcoming book (due out late 2018), “Looking For A FULL RIDE?: An Insider’s Recruiting Guide”, I want to help provide an insider’s perspective for you in choosing a camp.
+Being the author of the upcoming book (due out Summer 2019), “Looking For A FULL RIDE?: An Insider’s Recruiting Guide”, I want to help provide an insider’s perspective for you in choosing a camp.
 Having been a college coach for 14 years across all levels, I have mailed out thousands and thousands of camp invites over the years.
 Thanks to the marketing efforts of my hardworking and dedicated assistants, most of my Identification (ID) Camps sold out within a few weeks of opening registration.

 In addition to running my own camps, I gained the perspective of many others as I worked on camp staffs for NCAA Division I schools in the ACC, SEC, Atlantic 10, and CAA, NCAA Division II in the RMAC, and the NCAA Division III SLIAC.
 Having spent literally hours and hours seeing what goes on for my own camps and numerous others behind the scenes, I want to provide some areas for you to consider before you swipe your credit card:

 1. What Is Your Primary Objective in Attending a Sports Camp?